serpel/USSDParser/README.md

 ## USSDParser
 This application gets the USSD text responses from a given number

-**Note: **
-Compatibility with Android 2.3 - 4.2.1 because Mr. Google drops supports of USSD api in later versions.

 ###Description
 After 2 weeks of research, I've found 2 solutions for intercept the USSD text  listed below.
+Compatibility with Android 2.3 - 4.2.1 because Mr. Google drops supports of USSD api in later versions.

 **Solutions:**

 1. Extend the service IExtendedNetworkService and intercept the USSD text
 2. Read the logcat of the phone and search the USSD text then parse it